-The most likely impact of the ferry terminal is through sound disturbance and local habitat modification during its construction.
-If marine explosives are used, then there is potential for disturbance in the area during the period of this activity.
-Source levels for explosions at 60 m depth gave peak values of 267 dB re 1 μ Pa at 1 metre for 0.5 kg TNT, 271 dB for 2 kg TNT, and 279 dB for 20 kg TNT (Richardson et al., 1995: 156-157), likely to cause physical hearing damage at distances of up to one kilometre, and behavioural avoidance to c.
+If dredging or marine explosives are used in the ferry terminal construction, then there is potential for disturbance in the area during the period of activity.
+Source levels for explosions at 60 m depth gave peak values of 267 dB re 1 μPa at 1 metre for 0.5 kg TNT, 271 dB for 2 kg TNT, and 279 dB for 20 kg TNT (Richardson et al., 1995: 156-157), likely to cause physical hearing damage at distances of up to one kilometre, and behavioural avoidance to c.
 10 km.
-Although minke whale behaviour has not been studied in relation to industrial activities, strong behavioural changes in another baleen whale species, the bowhead whale (during migration) have been noted at received levels of 124 dB from a drilling platform (Richardson et al., 1995: 286), and avoidance was recorded in bowheads exposed received sound levels of 122-131 dB from a suction dredge (Richardson et al., 1995: 279).
+Dredging activities produce sounds varying from 172-185 dB re 1 μPa at 1 metre over the broadband range 45 Hz to 7 kHz, which by their continuous nature, elicit negative responses at lower levels than intermittent sounds.
+Strong behaviour changes in migrating bowhead whales have been noted at received levels of 124 dB from a drilling platform (Richardson et al., 1995: 286), and avoidance was recorded in bowheads exposed received sound levels of 122-131 dB from a suction dredge (Richardson et al., 1995: 279).
 They stopped feeding and moved from within 0.8 km of the sound projector to locations more than 2 km away.
-If other baleen whales like the minke whale were to react similarly, this could result in displacement from preferred feeding grounds with consequent implications upon their energetics.